mharitsnf/mharitsnf.github.io/content/posts/spherical-gerstner-waves/index.md

 {{< video src="result-1" >}}

 You can see the waves being a bit distorted when we increase the frequency scale.
-This is due to the low resolution of the plane, so be careful when you play around with the frequency scale, and also take the amplitude into consideration as well when you do so.
+This is due to the low resolution of the plane, so take that into account when you play around with the frequency scale and the amplitude scale.

 Here is the final vertex shader: